 The United States is ranked 12th, ahead of countries like Italy (14th), France (17th), the U.K. (19th), Spain (23rd), Russia (27th) or China (29th).

-Slovakia as the world’s fastest-rising country
+Slovakia as the world’s fastest-rising nation in Country Brand Index

 At the 32nd place worldwide, the Czech Republic ranks first among Central and Eastern European countries, but loses three spots compared to 2014.
 A rather disappointing result for a country regularly lauded for its high quality of life, including for students and millennials.